JeanRehr/microJEDI/README.md

 The version0 is not working as intended, keeping it for future reference.
 Version1 is working but it's a mess, not maintainable.

-The new version in com/objmicrojedi directory is working as intended and more maintainable, has support for multiplication and division.
+The new version in com/objmicrojedi directory is working as intended and more maintainable, added support for multiplication and division (opcodes 7 and 8).

 To compile, go to the directory where ./com directory is located, then run:
 ```